 - Hannibal Lecture: Dale "The Whale" Biederbeck, the extra-large Mason Verger expy does this to unnerve people, especially Monk.

 - Happy Dance: Monk does the "jig" when he solves the case in "Mr. Monk Gets Fired".

 - Happy Flashback

 - Harsher in Hindsight: In-Universe example: In "Mr. Monk and the Big Game", Lynn Hayden, Julie's basketball coach, makes a cryptic statement to Julie about their practice potentially being her last.
-Why?
-Because she is referring to the fact that she plans to turn herself in to the police for accidentially starting a destructive forest fire, but her line becomes extremely harsh when she is electrocuted and killed in the bathroom by her own brother.
+It turns out that it's because she is referring to the fact that she plans to turn herself in to the police for accidentially starting a destructive forest fire, but it really comes back to sting you when less than two minutes after she says that line, she is electrocuted and killed in the shower by her own brother.

 - Heel-Face Turn: Harold Krenshaw, after years as Monk's nemesis Harold realizes (after being lock in a car trunk with Monk by the bad guy of the week) that the two are a lot alike and becomes his friend, then he makes a un-Krenshaw gesture and joins a new group therapy to allow Monk to have Dr. Bell to himself (though his insurance required him to only be in group therapy.
 The other members were murdered by the bad guy leaving only Harold and Monk so Harold leaving left Monk as the only member left).